galaxydancer203/quiz-4-7-corrections/README.md

 03. Question 6 Explanation: The correct answer to this question is "The parameters that did not receive arguments will be undefined."
 This is because one or more of the parameters does not have a variable or argument assigned to it, one of the parameters/variables will not have a value assigned to it and the parameters that did not receive arguments will be undefined.

 04. Question 9 Explanation: The correct answers are the built-in functions prompt, alert, console.log.
-This is because you can add (//number, variable, or text in quotation marks) right after the built-in functions prompt, alert, console.log with no spaces.
+This is because you can add (number, variable, or text in quotation marks, and etc.) right after the built-in functions prompt, alert, console.log with no spaces.

 05. Question 10 Explanation: The correct answer for this question is prompt.
 This is because prompt needs you to return a value like a number or words for the code or function to continue again.